 But the magnesium effects were dramatically different from the calcium ones.
 About 25% of riders reported an improvement in behaviour.
 About 35% reported a deterioration and the rest reported no change.
 There was no obvious difference between chelates and mag oxide.

-This trial data was enough to get our patent on chelated calcium calmers that is approved in the UK, Australia and Canada and pending in Europe and the USA.
+This trial data was enough to get our patent on chelated calcium calmers that is approved in the UK, Australia and Canada and Europe.

 Chelated calcium calmers were born and rolled out during 2009.

 Fast forward again to 2011 and by then curiosity was getting the better of me.
 I wanted to know how this technology worked.
 The scientific literature was non-existent.
 There is a simple explanation for this.
 All the billions of dollars of research that has been done on ion channels and calcium signalling relies of the electrical charge of the calcium, magnesium, sodium and potassium ions.
 But chelated calcium molecules carry no electric charge.
 To that science they are invisible.

 So in late 2011 we started our first blood trials and specifically asked Lucinda Green to offer her horse Cry Freedom.
 He and another horse, Sir Roscoe, started us on the magnesium journey – but that is another story.